ethereumclassic/ethereumclassic.github.io/content/why-classic/proof-of-work/index.en.md

 Proof of Work chains have been operating faithfully for over a decade and with enough hashrate, have shown to be unstoppable even by powerful nation states.
 Presently, no party on the planet is able to conventionally muster the electricity and hardware required to launch a sustained attack against Bitcoin's consensus mechanism, which makes it _Sovereign_.

 Proof of Work is not designed to be 100% "perfect", and as with all systems, it has a limited set of guarantees.
 Most famously Proof of Work chains are subject to 51% attacks, which Etheruem Classic has fallen victim to on multiple occasions, yet ETC continues nonetheless.
-51% attack are a feature, not a bug; accepting them the trade-off required to allow for objective computer verifiable rules about which version of a chain should be considered "correct"; whichever has the most hashrate contributed to it, regardless of who contributes that hashrate.
+51% attack are a feature, not a bug; accepting them is the trade-off required to allow for objective computer-verifiable rules about which version of a chain should be considered "correct"; whichever has the most hashrate contributed to it, regardless of who contributes that hashrate.

 Importantly, the security guarantees made by Proof of Work chains are explicit, simple and verifiable, and as such are easy to reason with, meaning the average user can understand the threat model that PoW chains are designed to operate under and whether their needs can be met.